C-mmon/code-of-conduct/community-code-of-conduct.md

 *   Refrain from demeaning, discriminatory, or harassing behavior and speech.
 *   Be mindful of your surroundings and your fellow members and/or activity/event participants.
 Please alert the MozillaPH community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.

+**Understand Different Perspective**

+Our goal should not be to “win” every disagreement or argument.
+A more productive goal is to be open to ideas that make our own ideas better.
+Strive to be an example for inclusive thinking.
+“Winning” is when different perspectives make our work richer and stronger.

 ## **Unacceptable Behavior**

 Unacceptable behaviors include: